From the moment we wake until we finally peel our eyes away from our screens at bedtime, we’re inundated with content.

 Blog posts, videos, graphics, ebooks, social media posts, podcasts — there’s seemingly no end to the terabytes of information we’re served (and willingly consume).

 With so much content swirling around the web, how can you possibly create assets that stand out, capture audiences’ attention, and guide your prospects down the path to purchase?

 To discuss this challenge (and how to solve it), we recently sat down with a panel of content marketing experts for our webinar, The Art & Science of Content Marketing.
 Here’s a few highlights and words of wisdom from that discussion:

-Assembling your content dream team
+Assemble your content marketing dream team

 Whether you’re hiring new employees or amassing resources you already have within your organization, it’s crucial you look for professionals with a few specific skills.

-According to Katie DeMatteis, content marketing manager at Okta, great content marketers are comfortable working across departments.
+According to content consultant Katie DeMatteis, great content marketers are comfortable working across departments.
 They can equip demand gen, product marketers, sales, and other teams with the content they need to create success and teach them how to use it effectively.

-Mark Brozek, Sr. product marketing manager at ZScaler, agrees.
+Mark Brozek, Sr. Product Marketing Manager at ZScaler, agrees.
 He added that content marketers should have excellent written and verbal communication skills and a knack for collaborating with all parts of the marketing ecosystem and sales.

 So while superior writing skills, expertise in social media, and a proficiency in content management tools are all necessary for the job, that’s not enough to drive consistent success.

 There are several steps involved in this process: